kfprugger/MLDay/MLStudio/create-experiment.md

 [Step 4: Choose and apply a learning algorithm]: #step-4-choose-and-apply-a-learning-algorithm
 [Step 5: Predict new automobile prices]: #step-5-predict-new-automobile-prices

-> [!TIP]
-> You can find a working copy of the following experiment in the [Azure AI Gallery](https://gallery.cortanaintelligence.com).
-Go to **[Your first data science experiment - Automobile price prediction](https://gallery.cortanaintelligence.com/Experiment/Your-first-data-science-experiment-Automobile-price-prediction-1)** and click **Open in Studio** to download a copy of the experiment into your Machine Learning Studio workspace.

 ## Step 1: Get data